 As schoolchildren across America know, Cinco de Mayo is held on May 5th every year to celebrate all things Mexican.
-Cinco de Mayo is on a Saturday in 2018.
-From such sombre beginnings as the triumph of the Mexican army over the invading French in a famous battle of 1862, today Cinco de Mayo is cause for celebration at over 150 official events.
+From such somber beginnings as the triumph of the Mexican army over the invading French in a famous battle of 1862, today Cinco de Mayo is cause for celebration at over 150 official events.

 Uno: Challenge everyone to speak the lingo

 Come up with a list of about a dozen commonly used words and phrases, together with their Spanish translations, and challenge your team to use the Spanish language versions for the whole day.
 These could be anything from greetings (“hola”) and thanks (“gracias”), to meetings (“una reunion”).

 You could even raise the stakes by introducing a ‘swear jar’ system, where every time a team member speaks the English version instead, they have a dollar added next to their name.
 At the end of the day, the person or people with the highest amount earn a suitably light-hearted punishment!

 To keep up interest throughout the day, you could use a Desktop Ticker to update everyone on the current worst offenders.

 (Did you know?
 Tomato, chocolate, coyote, and avocado are all indigenous Mexican words now commonplace in the English language?)